andreas-ka/mechanico/README.md

 ![Navbar image 1](/assets/images/readme-navbar.png)

 - Navigation bar is made static and moves with the page when you scoll bot eye catching and handy.
+Highlights current active link.
 - Designed with the same colors as the hero image, gradient with pink to left and purple to the right.

 _________________________________________________________________________________________________